mehdiyari/krypt/.github/pull_request_template.md

 # Description and Impact

 Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+Please also have relevant motivation and context.

 ## Type of change

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)
 - [ ] This change requires a documentation update
+- [ ] Refactor

 ### Result